songololo/aiovectortiler/docs/config.md

 #### A note on global layer keys

-The `scale`, `buffer`, `clip`, and `SRID` keys can be set in individual recipe, layer, or query levels.
-They can also be set at the server config file level as a global fallback default value for all recipes, layers.
+The `scale`, `buffer`, `clip`, and `SRID` keys can be set in the [recipe configuration file's](#recipes) recipe, layer, or query levels.
+However, these can be omitted where preferred and a global default value can be provided in the server config file.
+This global value will only apply in cases where these keys have not been provided at the local recipe, layer, or query level.

 ## Recipes